w3f/Grants-Program/MPT.md

 #### Possible course of action for deliverables:

-- d1: Define the different types of tokens that will be issued, their supply, and how they will be used.
+- d1: Define the token properties, and how they will be issued, how to determine their supply, and how they will be used and distributed.
 - d2: Identify the requirements for issuing and trading tokens in private markets.
 - d3: Design and implement the architecture for the primary and secondary token issuance.
+- d4: Implement the logic for creating and issuing the native token.
+- d5: Define the governance model for the MPT chain.
+This could include defining how token holders can participate in decision-making, such as voting on proposals to change the platform's parameters.
+- d6: Implement the governance model on the MPT chain.
-- d4: Explore the use of smart contracts to implement custom rules and logic, such as common rules used for private markets.
+- d7: Explore the use of smart contracts to implement custom rules and logic, such as common rules used for private markets.
-- d5: Implement the extrinsics necessary for issuing and exchange tokens.
+- d8: Implement the extrinsics necessary for issuing and exchange tokens.
-- d6: Implement the logic for enforcing pre-established rules for private markets and/or alternative finance instruments.
+- d9: Implement the logic for enforcing pre-established rules for private markets and/or alternative finance instruments.
-- d7: Define the multiple fees to support client platforms tokenomics, and how fees are generated, used and distributed.
+- d10: Define the multiple fees to support client platforms tokenomics, and how fees are generated, used and distributed.
-- d8: Test the smart contracts to ensure that they are working correctly.
+- d11: Test the smart contracts to ensure that they are working correctly.
-- d9: Test the pallet to ensure that it is working correctly.
+- d12: Test the pallet to ensure that it is working correctly.
-- d10: Review and update the tokenomics definition, based on the findings from d4.
+- d13: Review and update the tokenomics definition, based on the findings from d4.

 ### Milestone 3

 - **Estimated Duration:** ~1 month
 - **FTE:** 2.5
-- **Costs:** 25,000 USD
+- **Costs:** 20,000 USD

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |